cristianoliveira/awesome4girls/api/spec/fixtures/README.md

   - [The Ada Awards](http://adaawards.com/)

   **Description:** The Ada Awards are an initiative of the Digital Leadership Institute, a Brussels-based international NGO with a mission to bridge the gender gap and digital divide worldwide.
-The Awards aim to recognise outstanding girls and women in tech, and the organisations who support them in Europe, Africa and beyond.
+The Awards aim to recognize outstanding girls and women in tech, and the organizations who support them in Europe, Africa and beyond.

 ### Communities/Groups
   - [Code Girls](http://codegirls.de/) *Loc:* <img src="https://upload.wikimedia.org/wikipedia/commons/b/ba/Flag_of_Germany.svg" alt="Germany" width="30"> | *Lang: Deutsch Only*

   **Description:** Enthusiastic group of Ladies with a focus on web-technologies who want to learn to code, need support in coding, or simply want to understand how the web is made.
-They meet regulary every two weeks.
+They meet regularly every two weeks.
 Everyone is welcome.

   - [Debian Women](https://www.debian.org/women/)